-Befitting Griffith’s epic of contrasts, Cooper’s characterization becoming a fascinating array of contradictory emotions.
+Befitting Griffith’s epic of contrasts, Cooper’s characterization becomes a fascinating array of contradictory emotions.
 One minute smirking at the Dear One’s naivety at letting herself get cornered in such a compromising situation, the next on the verge of hysteria for being helpless to do anything to help her.
 The actress’ dark hair, black hat and Elizabethan ruff collar serve to frame and enhance the conflicting emotions playing across her face.
 In her autobiography, Cooper discusses how she lived her parts, becoming her characters and feeling their emotions in an intuitive form of early Method acting, and her realistic performance bears her out.
 The actress was so in the moment during this scene that she bit her lip hard enough to draw blood, which Griffith’s camera captures in appreciative close-up.
 So Cooper’s anguish is real as she suffers magnificently for her art.
 Appearing to be something of a loose cannon, packing the same pistol in her purse The Boy had earlier turned in, she climbs out onto the fire escape, precariously inching her way along a narrow ledge like Pearl White, to get a better view of what’s going on through the second-story window, and a clear shot.
 An elderly Indian named Eagle Eye doubled for Cooper in the shot when she leaps to the ground and slips away undetected.